xyz-man/feff_generate_input_files/README.md

     $ pip install -r requirements.txt

-### 4. Setup your configuration file
- Open `cfg/config.py` file and edit needed variables.

- ### 5. Setup password-free ssh configuration to connect on remote server
+ ### 4. Setup password-free ssh configuration to connect on remote server
  On your localhost execute the next command to generate a pair of authentication keys.
 Do not enter a passphrase:

     $ ssh-keygen -t rsa